TribuMap vs Google Maps

 Marie from your neighbourhood

-loves Boulangerie des Fleurs — "stroller fits through the door, baby portion croissants 😄"
+loves Boulangerie des Fleurs — "buggy fits through the door, baby-portion croissants 😄"

 ❤️